jclariviere/jclariviere.github.io/content/2015-11-17-ctf-writeup-rctf-2015-quals-analysis-nginx-log.md

 192.168.52.1 - - [06/Nov/2015:19:33:18 -0800] "GET /phpcode/rctf/misc/index.php?id=1 AND 7500=IF((ORD(MID((SELECT IFNULL(CAST(flag AS CHAR),0x20) FROM misc.flag ORDER BY flag LIMIT 0,1),4,1))!=83),SLEEP(1),7500) HTTP/1.1" 200 5 "-" "sqlmap/1.0-dev (http://sqlmap.org)" "-"
 ```

-For each character, there is a bunch of entries that basically does this:
+For each character of the flag, there is a bunch of entries that basically does this:
 ```pseudocode
 if flag[0].char_code > 64:
     sleep(1)